Larry-Hignight/Elastic-Stack-Exemplar/README.md

   * Elastic uses their own, dedicated, Docker registry

 This repository includes the following files:
+* Packetbeat/packetbeat.yml
+  * The Packetbeat configuration file
-* bulk-load-json-convertor.R
+* R-Utils/bulk-load-json-convertor.R
   * Convert one or more CSV files into the "bulk load" JSON format expected by Elastic Search
   * See the Bulk API section below for more details
-* time-util.R - Utility code for creating random date/times and sessions of various random lengths
+* R-Utils/time-util.R - Utility code for creating random date/times and sessions of various random lengths
     * Uniform distribution of dates; Gaussian distribution of times
     * Useful when creating mock data that includes realistic times for "sessions"